 If you qualify for ESA, any amount of Universal Credit you get will reduce by the same amount.

-The benefit of applying for New Style ESA alongside Universal Credit if you qualify for both is that you’ll get Class 1 National Insurance credits while receiving New Style ESA.
+The benefit of applying for New Style ESA alongside Universal Credit if you qualify for both, apart from the extra income, is that you’ll get Class 1 National Insurance credits while receiving New Style ESA.

 This applies whether you’re employed or self-employed.
-These credits will count towards your future State Pension entitlement – and your entitlement to certain other contribution-based benefits, such as statutory redundancy, maternity or paternity pay.
+These credits will count towards your future State Pension entitlement – and your entitlement to certain other contribution-based benefits, such as bereavement support payments.